instana/nodejs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Server Only

+**PSA**: This package is for monitoring *Node.js server applications* with Instana.
+If you want to monitor JavaScript applications running in a browser, check out our docs on [website monitoring](https://docs.instana.io/products/website_monitoring).

 ## Installation and Usage
 The installation of the Instana Node.js sensor is a simple two step process.
 First, install the `instana-nodejs-sensor` package in your application via: